The SEO Sales Funnel

 • How much is a unicorn?

-If you compare these questions to the examples in the discovery section above, you can see that they are much more specific.
-The users asking these questions are researching information that will help them to decide whether they want to commit to a purchase or not.
+If you compare these questions to the examples in the discovery section above, you can see that they’re much more specific.
+The users asking these questions are researching information that will help them decide whether they want to commit to purchasing a unicorn or not.

 This content should help a user to understand what the product or service is and whether it’s what they’re looking for.
-This content can work well in onsite articles or guides.
+It works well in onsite articles or guides.

 The research phase can be used to nurture the discovery phase.
-So, if your discovery content planted the seed, your research phase is what waters it.
+If your discovery content planted the seed, your research phase is what waters it.

 What is the decision phase in SEO?